RaFoyer/NYC-RE-Dashboard/README.md

 ## Contact

-For any inquiries or feedback, please contact the developer, Rasmus Foyer, at rasmus.foyer@gmail.com or call at 917-753-5574.
+For any inquiries or feedback, please contact the developer, (ME!)
+Rasmus Foyer, at rasmus.foyer@gmail.com or call at 917-753-5574.

 Happy exploring and analyzing the NYC real estate market!